 - mathematics in other sciences and technology (parallel sessions: mathematical physics, mathematics for life sciences, financial mathematics, and industrial mathematics).

 - plenary lectures (one hour long and aimed at all participants),

 - invited talks (40 minutes long and aimed at participants from each research field separately),

 - keynote talks (30 minutes long and aimed at participants from each parallel session separately),

 - contributed talks (20 minutes long and aimed at participants from each parallel session separately).

 22-24 talks in each parallel session are planned; about half of them will be given during 64 mini-symposia (there will be four mini-symposia in each parallel session).
-A mini-symposium is a session consisting of three coordinated presentations on a selected topic: one keynote talk and two contributed talks.
+A mini-symposium is a session consisting of a few coordinated presentations on a selected topic: one keynote talk, and two or three contributed talks.